Welcome To The Houghton Regis Heritage Society Website

 The Whitehead family had a house on the green called “Strangers” known today as The Red House.
 Thomas Whitehead claims in his Will to have been born there, but no baptismal entry can be traced for him.
 He is probably the Thomas who studied for Matric at Magdelene College, 1635, and studied for his degree between 1638 and 1639.

+A ‘relative’ (probably his father) had been headmaster at Repton School, Derbyshire, where Thomas became First Usher (senior master) from 1642 until he died in 1654.
 At the age of 43, Thomas became seriously ill.
 He returned to Houghton Regis, but by the time he made his Will, he was so weak he could only scratch his mark; however, he was perfectly clear in his mind as to what to do with the family property.

+‘Strangers’, the house which Thomas Whitehead had inherited, faced the village Green; it had various outbuildings and ¼ acre of land.
+He instructed that either it should be converted into a school or be pulled down and the materials used to build a new specially designed school.
 The first two schoolmasters were local vicars who did not need a school house and it is likely that the first group of boys were taught in the church while a new building was being erected.
 Later documents describe a school house and classroom which suggests that the premises were purpose built.

 In addition to the house and garden, Thomas Whitehead left the large sum of £250, and when the expenses of setting up the school were complete, the remainder was invested in 15 acres in England’s Field (the ‘inlands’ behind Station Road) in Dunstable.